aiskunks/Computational_Finance_with_Python/FINA_6337/README.md

 Note: The double summation accounts for all pairwise covariance terms among the \( n \) random variables.

+## Exponential Growth Model in Finance

+In finance, exponential growth often refers to the process by which an amount of money grows at a rate that is proportionate to the amount already present.
+This is the fundamental concept behind compound interest.

+### Compound Interest Formula:

+The exponential model for compound interest can be represented as:

+\[ A = P(1 + r/n)^{nt} \]

+Where:
+- \( A \) is the future value of the investment/loan, including interest.
+- \( P \) is the principal investment/loan amount (initial deposit or loan amount).
+- \( r \) is the annual interest rate (decimal form).
+- \( n \) is the number of times interest is compounded per year.
+- \( t \) is the number of years the money is invested/borrowed for.

+### Continuous Compounding:

+When interest is compounded continuously, the formula becomes:

+\[ A = Pe^{rt} \]

+Where:
+- \( e \) is Euler's number (approximately equal to 2.71828).

+### Interpretation:

+The exponential growth model is fundamental in finance, especially in the context of savings, investments, and loans.
+It explains why small differences in interest rates can lead to significant differences in end values over time, especially when the compounding frequency is high or the investment horizon is long.

 ## Granger Causality